iug-htw/solution_evaluator/README.md

    - GPT-4o-mini
    - Gemini 1.5 Flash
    - Qwen-Plus
-4. **Evaluates** the pedagogical quality of each solution using LLM-based judges across key metrics:
+4. **Evaluates** the pedagogical quality of each solution through pairwise comparison using LLM-based judges across key metrics:
-   - Comprehension
+   - Problem comprehension – How well does the solution demonstrate understanding of the task?
-   - Clarity
+   - Clarity – Is the explanation clear and easy to follow?
-   - Accuracy
-   - Use of mathematical terminology
-   - Learning appropriateness, and more.
+   - Step-by-step structure – Is the reasoning broken down in a logical and pedagogical way?
+   - Mathematical terminology – Does the explanation use precise and appropriate math language?
+   - Accuracy – Is the final answer correct and supported by valid reasoning?
+   - Error avoidance and handling – Does the solution anticipate or explain common mistakes?
+   - Educational suitability – Is the explanation suitable for helping students learn?
+   - Generalizability – Can the approach be applied to similar types of problems?
+   - Curriculum alignment – Is the content appropriate for the targeted learning level?
+   - Technical vocabulary – Are key terms properly used and explained?

 ## 🔍 Key Findings